 DDDS Office of Service Integrity and Enhancement (SIE) Role: SIE, as part of their Quality Service Review (QSRs) requires residential habilitation agency provider staff to complete a comprehensive health and medication review for all waiver participants for whom medications have been prescribed.
 The agency must also observe its staff performing medication administration.
-Second-line monitoring is conducted on the use of behavior modifying medications as part of the monitoring of a Behavior Support Plan as described in Appendix G-2.

-A Behavior Support Plan must be developed for any individual as specified per DDDS policy.
+Secondline monitoring is conducted on the use of behavior modifying medications as part of the monitoring of a Behavior Support Plan as described in Appendix G-2.
+Per DDDS policy, a Behavior Support Plan must be developed for any individual for whom psychotropic medications are prescribed.
 The DDDS Peer Review of Behavioral Strategies Committee (PROBIS) must review, approve and monitor all Behavioral Support Plans that include the use of medication for the treatment of a mental illness or for the purpose of behavior control in the absence of a psychiatric diagnosis.